Chimera (genetics): Detection

 Untransformed cells should be easy to detect and remove to avoid chimeras.
 This is because it is important to maintain the stable ability of the transgenic plants across different generations.
-Reporter genes such as GUS and Green Fluorescent Protein (GFP) are utilized in combination with plant selective markers (herbicide, antibody etc.) However, GUS expression depends on the plant development stage and GFP may be influenced by the green tissue autofluorescence.
+Reporter genes such as GUS and Green Fluorescent Protein (GFP) are used in combination with plant selective markers (herbicide, antibody etc.).
+However, GUS expression depends on the plant development stage and GFP may be influenced by the green tissue autofluorescence.
 Quantitative PCR could be an alternative method for chimera detection.